kmcelwee/mondrianify-twitter/README.md

 - `error`: If given a blank or undistinct image the clustering algorithms will fail.
 The bot will respond with a brief explanation of what might have gone wrong.

 ### latest_id.txt
-External storage of the last tweet the bot responded to.
+External storage of the last tweet the bot processed.
 On restart, we can configure what tweet we'd like the bot to continue from.

-This is referenced in the search "since_id" keyword argument.
+This is referenced in the search "since_id" keyword argument in the search API.
 Twitter will fetch all tweets that fit our query and occur after (but not including) the given tweet id.

 ## Procfile
 The file that runs our Heroku app.
 The contents are simply `python bot.py`